sje96/cs350elegant-props-01/README.md

 ### 2. The Property model does not have address information.
 Add an attribute to the model to store the zip code for any property.
 NOTE: set the field attribute `null=True` so that the new attribute does not interfere with existing objects.
 Run `makemigrations` and then `migrate` to make your changes to the db.
 Now go the admin site and either update an existing property with a new zip code or add a new property this time adding a zip code.

-### 3. Return to the html page you edited above and write code to show the zip code as well.
+### 3. Return to the html page you edited above (task 1) and write code to show the zip code as well.

 TODO: messenger App
 ----